 MANUEL MARÍA PUGA E PARGA, PICADILLO

-Eating tapas in A Coruña is more than a tradition, it is already part of the culture of the people of A Coruña, to such an extent that it can have an effect on this groups nature, who enjoy good and varied cuisine in a relaxed and lively atmosphere, which is also mindful of one pockets.
+“Tapas” in A Coruña is more than a tradition, it is already part of the culture of the people of A Coruña, to such an extent that it is capable of having an impact on a collective character, with a taste for good and varied gastronomy in a relaxed and lively atmosphere, as well as being respectful of pockets.

-This is why, from 5th November to 15th, the Picadillo Tapas Competition of A Coruña is held, which this year is in its twelfth edition.
-Innovation and tradition, creativity and elation of the raw materials are mentioned in dozens of tapas that bring back memories of meetings with friends, through the routes of bars and gastronomy that offer moments of fun and enjoyment to the palate
+That is why the Picadillo A Coruña Tapas Competition is being held from 3 to 13 November 2022, the 18th edition of this year's Picadillo A Coruña Tapas Competition, which we hope will mark the beginning of the post-pandemic recovery.
+Innovation and tradition, creativity and exaltation of the raw materials, come together in dozens of tapas that recall the meetings with friends, along the routes of bars and gastronomy that offer responsible moments of fun and enjoyment to the palate.

-The Picadillo Tapas Competition is named after Manuel María Puga e Parga, better known as Picadillo.
-Mayor of the city between 1915 and 1917, in addition to his career in politics he was also a writer and gourmet who was held in high esteem by everyone that knew him.
-This combination of qualities led to a series of works such as A cociña popular galega e algunhas receitas para coresma, Pote aldeano, La cocina práctica, 36 maneras de guisar el bacalao y Vigilia reservada.
+The Picadillo Tapas Competition owes its name to D. Manuel María Puga y Parga, better known as Picadillo.
+Mayor of A Coruña between 1915 and 1917.
+As well as being a politician, he was a writer, a gastronome and was considered by the citizens to be a better person.
+The combination of these skills resulted in successful works such as A cociña popular galega e algunhas receitas para coresma, Pote aldeano, La cocina práctica, 36 maneras de guisar el bacalao and Vigilia reservada.

-He was extremely popular, his wit stood out as well as the sense of humour that he applied, not only to politics and the kitchen, but also when referring to himself: "In 1682 I was a gentleman who was 8 years old and weighed about 75 kilos," alluding to his size for which he was also famous.
+Extraordinarily popular, his wit and sense of humour stood out, which he applied not only to politics and cooking, but also when referring to himself: 'In 1882 I was a gentleman who was 8 years old and weighed about 75 kilos', alluding to his corpulence for which he was also famous.

-He always defended traditional lifestyle and vindicated, whenever he could, cod, sardines and pork loin with turnip tops against the most elaborate cuisines of other countries, so fashionable at the time among high society.
+He always defended popular life and, whenever he could, he defended cod, sardines and 'lacón con grelos' against the more elaborate cuisine of other countries, so fashionable at the time among high society.

-In this way we pay special tribute to such a great character in the Picadillo Tapas Competition of A Coruña.
+We pay special tribute to such a great character of the city in the Picadillo de A Coruña Tapas Competition.